Configuring Ports for Test Controllers and Test Agents

 The test agent needs to be able to make outgoing connection to the test controller.

-Client By default, random TCM port is used for incoming connections.
+Client By default, a random TCP port is used for incoming connections.
 If you need to, you can configure the incoming port.
 For more information, see Configuring the Incoming Ports.

 You might get firewall notifications when the test controller tries to connect to the client the first time.